 Instead of you doing all the talking, let others tell their story.
 Something people lash out at someone to get attention the only way they know how.
 Instead of being the one telling the story, allow others to share their story.
 When they express themselves, they bond with you instead of fighting against you.

-7. Call Them By Their Name
+7. Call People by Their Name

 Dale Carnegie said, "Remember that a person's name is to that person the sweetest and most important sound in any language."
 Solomon said in Song of Solomon 1:3, "Your name is perfume poured out."
 What that means is that people love to hear their names called during a conversation, even a heated one.